Why study BA (Hons) Criminology with Law at BU?

 Next start date:

-For September 2021 entry: 104 – 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2024 entry: 104 – 120 tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
+Foundation year: 48-72 UCAS tariff points.
 For more information check out our full entry requirements.